joshuaretallick/cv/README.md

 ## Joshua Retallick

-A highly driven and ambitious junior web developer with an extensive background in Event Management.
-Until recently I owned and operated a successful concert promotions business called Old Empire.
-Due to the effects of COVID-19 and an industry that has been put on pause, I decided to reinvest in my education and joined Makers Academy so I could retool my skillset.
-Having now graduated, I am looking to harness my broad range of skills from two very different industries with a brand new career path.
+A highly driven and ambitious junior web developer with an extensive background in event management.
+I am the founder and owner of Old Empire, a successful and respected digital-first live music events company.
+While Covid-19 has put the events industry on pause, it has also presented an opportunity to reinvest in my education and long-standing interest in the technical space to launch a new career.

 ## Projects